antihax/goesi/esi/docs/PlanetaryInteractionApi.md

 > []GetCorporationsCorporationIdCustomsOffices200Ok GetCorporationsCorporationIdCustomsOffices(ctx, corporationId, optional)
 List corporation customs offices

-List customs offices owned by a corporation  ---  This route is cached for up to 3600 seconds
+List customs offices owned by a corporation  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters